 Roasted Romanesco Cauliflower with seasoned panko breadcrumbs is an easy veggie side dish recipe.
-This funky looking vegetable is kid-friendly, easily vegan, and is fast and easy to make.
+Ready in under 30 minutes, this funky looking vegetable is kid-friendly, easily vegan, and is fast and easy to make.

-Do you ever walk down the produce aisle and stop in front of the green spiral cauliflower thing and say omg wtf is that?!
+Do you ever walk down the produce aisle and stop in front of the green spiral cauliflower thing and wonder what the heck it is?!

 Friends, that thing is Romanesco, and I am here to tell you that it's freaking delicious.
 I first bought it because I thought my toddler might think the freaky looking vegetable was cool... which he did, but when I put it on his plate he took one look and said, "I don't like it!"

 But, I like Romanesco.
 In fact, I like it a lot.
 And I think you're going to like this Roasted Romanesco dish as well.
 Topped with buttery, crunchy, seasoned Panko bread crumbs?
 This is a vegetable that's worth getting freaky with.